-In expert mode you can define other beam settings than the one signaled from the hub.
+The expert user can define other beam settings than the one signaled from the hub.

 Typical use case for this feature is when for some reason the pre-configured beam settings are no longer valid, preventing the modem from gaining access to the network.
 This feature allows an installer to add another beam with the correct settings.